10+ Long-Haul Flight Essentials AND USEFUL TIPS FOR A LONG FLIGHT AND CONNECTION

 If you are like me who get clogged nose during and even after the flight.
-A nose spray won't take a lot of space, itt can help you feel comfortable during your long trip and connections, definitely a worth it to pack as one of your travel essentials for long haul flights.
+A nose spray won't take a lot of space, it can help you feel comfortable during your long trip and connections, definitely a worth it to pack as one of your travel essentials for the plane on long haul flights.

 10. HAND and FACE CREAM and LIP BALM